vnaysngh/tristero-trading/README.md

 ### Atomic Design Principles

-Organize components using atomic design methodology for standardized UI patterns and clear component hierarchy
+Organize components using atomic design methodology for standardized UI patterns and clear component hierarchy.
+Most components are under 100 lines, some range between 100-150 lines, and the largest component (TradingForm) reaches 305 lines.

 **Structure**: